vicradon/shopping-cart-app/README.md

 # Coursefidence

-Coursefidence is a flutter app which logs the confidence level of students in their courses.
-It can be useful to students who don't give equal attention to all courses.
+Shopping cart app is an app which illustrates how the BloC pattern can be used to build reactive apps.

 ## Installation